 Dr. Martin E. P. Seligman, Ph.D, served as a VIA Trustee for its first 10 years.
 He is Fox Leadership Professor of Psychology at the University of Pennsylvania and received both the American Psychological Society's William James Award (for basic science) and the Cattell Award (for the application of science).
 In 1997, he was elected president of the American Psychological Association by the largest vote in modern history.
 The National Institute of Mental Health, the National Science Foundation, the Guggenheim Foundation, the Templeton Foundation and the MacArthur Foundation have supported his research.
 He is the director of the Positive Psychology Network with a mission to transform social science so it works on the best things in life: virtue, positive emotion and positive institutions—and not just on healing pathology.

-Dr. Donna Mayerson, Director of Applied Practice at the VIA Institute, is a licensed psychologist and earned her master's degree in special education.
+Dr. Donna Mayerson, Lead Consultant for Applied Practice at the VIA Institute, is a licensed psychologist and earned her master's degree in special education.
 Formerly a coaching director of Hummingbird Coaching Services, she is a certified coach who has used her deep knowledge of the VIA strengths as a framework for individual and organizational change with hundreds of education administrators and teachers, leaders of youth-serving organizations, in training coaches/practitioners and with individuals and families.

 Dr. Ryan M. Niemiec, VIA's Education Director, is author of several books including Mindfulness and Character Strengths: A Practical Guide to Flourishing; and co-author of Positive Psychology at the Movies; and Movies and Mental Illness.
 Ryan is a licensed psychologist, certified coach, and international workshop leader.
 Dr. Niemiec develops VIA's courses, reports, and programs and applies strengths as the centerpiece of Character Strengths Coaching.
 He publishes articles and presents on a variety of positive psychology topics, such as strengths-based practice, positive assessment, and mindfulness meditation.
 His weekly blog What Matters Most? can be found on Psychology Today.
 LinkedIn: ryanVIA; Twitter: @ryanVIA